215 Henderson Road

 Both will be available in early summer 2018....

 Every time we ride, our horses are either learning or unlearning something

 from us.
 The decision is ours to make and we're conciously/subconciously

 making it every minute we get to spend with them.
 Think about it.

 Back to Top

-Thank you for visiting our Website.
-We hope that you will check out all of our pages using the links bar at the top of the page.
-You'll find answers to frequently asked questions about Tennessee Walking Horses and the Champagne colored Tennessee Walking Horse, Breeding information on "Champagne Lookout" as well as pictures of Lookout and some of his offspring, and a little bit about who we are and where we're located.
-If you didn't see what you were looking for please contact us as we quite often have Spotted Saddle Horses and Tennessee Walking Horses available whose pictures, videos, and information are not yet posted due to weather/time/etc. Please call, write, or visit us any time using the address and/or phone number below.
-We welcome your E-mails will always answer promptly.
+Thank you for visiting my Website.
+I hope that you will check out all of my pages using the links bar at the top of the page.
+You'll find answers to frequently asked questions about Tennessee Walking Horses and the Champagne colored Tennessee Walking Horse, Breeding information on "Champagne Lookout" as well as pictures of Lookout and some of his offspring, and a little bit about who I am and where I'm located.
+If you didn't see what you were looking for please contact me as I quite often have Spotted Saddle Horses and Tennessee Walking Horses available whose pictures, videos, and information are not yet posted due to weather/time/etc. Please call, write, or visit me any time using the address and/or phone number below.
+I welcome your E-mails will always answer promptly.
 Come back often as something is always changing.
-Thank you for visiting our site and looking at our horses for sale.
+Thank you for visiting my site and looking at my horses for sale.

-It is our policy that all horses be fully paid for in a manner that assures funds before they leave our farm/control.
+It is my policy that all horses be fully paid for in a manner that assures funds before they leave my farm/control.